 - Hot water about 2 cups

-- In each jar layer: tofu on bottom, edamame, corn, carrots, green onions, lime juice, soy sauce, sesame oil, sunflower oil.
+- In each jar layer: tofu on bottom, edamame, corn, carrots, green onions, garlic, lime juice, sesame oil, sunflower oil.
 Top with the rice noodles or cooked GF pasta in the jar.

 - Place in an airtight container and store in the fridge (I always use wide-mouth quart size mason jars!)

-- When ready to serve, add hot water and let noodles soak for 5 minutes before eating.
+- When ready to serve, add hot water and let noodles soak for about 10 minutes until they are tender.